-As promised here is the second part of how to make a no sew ottoman.
+This post is Part 2 of How To Make a No-Sew Ottoman.
 If you did not see Part 1- How to make the base you can find it here –

-Once the base is complete it is time for the fun part- adding the style and color.
+Once you have made the ottoman base, it is time for the pretty part- adding the style and color.
 I took the design of my ottoman from this inspiration photo.
 I love the spacing of the pleats and the nail head trim.
 If you have a sewing machine – you could make the covered cording on the top.
 For the n0-sew version – there is no cord and we will be stapling and using fabric adhesive.

 Since I always try to find the thrifty way to complete my Decorating projects and didn’t want to spend $$$ on fabric, I went shopping in my friend Karen’s attic.
 Every one needs a resource like Karen – Thanks Karen xo.
 She has a professional workroom in her home where she makes all sorts of home decorator treatments for hundreds of clients.
 She has been in business for years and has quite a stockpile of fabric.
 I found a fabric that I liked the reverse side better than the print side.
 Not the first time I have used the reverse side of fabric.
 I love the texture of the fabric – it has a burlap weave, but is soft and smooth.
 You can faintly see the right side print in certain areas – but I am happy with it so I went to work.